valeIT/valeIT.github.io/_posts/2012-03-20-apple-finally-listened-to-dell.markdown

 author: Valentino Urbano
 ---

-Finally Apple listened to [Michael Dell][0]: they're giving the money back to the share holders, exactly 2,65$ a share.
+Finally, Apple listened to [Michael Dell][0]: they're giving the money back to the shareholders, exactly 2,65$ a share.

-Tim cook announced in a conference call yesterday that Apple will [initiate][1] a dividend and a share repurchasing program using 10 of their 100 billions to do so in the next 3 years.
+Tim Cook announced in a conference call yesterday that Apple will [initiate][1] a dividend and a share repurchasing program using 10 of their 100 billion to do so in the next 3 years.

-But they didn't talk only about this, Tim Cook, asking to an inappropriate question said:
+But they didn't talk only about this, Tim Cook, asking an inappropriate question said:

 > We love to announce new products, we just don't do it in conference calls
 >

-Of course he's right!
+Of course, he's right!

 Update: and their cash will still grow according to the latest predictions.